ryanfs/fake-stocks-game/whiteboard.md

 To Do

-##Core
-Sell stocks
-Change the stocks when a day goes by???
-(Implement real stock api instead)

-##Nice to have
+1. User Detail: Trade History (show in a widget)
+2. Homepage#welcome: Leaderboard, stock ticket, etc
-Fix pluralization
+3. Fix pluralization on view so it doesn't say 1 shares
+4. Design it to look sweet using dashboard framework
-Use a real stock api
+5. Use a real stock api

-##Stretch
-Refactor database to have a holdings table with a quanitity and stock id
+6. Use Devise